Complete Guide To Running A WordPress Site Speed Test

 WordPress is an open-source content management system that powers nearly 455 million sites across the web.
 Having a fast website is important to catch the attention of your visitors.

-A WordPress speed test is a tool you can use to assess your website’s performance, including factors like load time, performance grade, number of requests, and page size.
+A WordPress site speed test is a tool you can use to assess your website’s performance, including factors like load time, performance grade, number of requests, and page size.
 While WordPress comes with certain speed optimization features built-in, you should run regular speed tests to identify areas of improvement.

 Why is website speed so important?